What does a Business Intelligence Analyst do?

 Responsibilities:

-- Collect, analyze, and interpret large and complex data sets to identify trends, patterns, and insights.
+- Analyze complex data sets to identify trends, patterns, and insights that can drive business strategy.

-- Develop and maintain dashboards, reports, and visualizations to effectively communicate data insights to stakeholders.
+- Develop and maintain dashboards, reports, and visualizations to present data findings to stakeholders.

-- Collaborate with cross-functional teams to understand business needs and translate them into data-driven solutions.
+- Collaborate with cross-functional teams to understand their data needs and provide solutions.

 Qualifications